purpleidea/mgmt/DOCUMENTATION.md

 can be used multiple times if you'd like to remotely run on multiple hosts in parallel.

+####`--prefix <path>`
+Specify a path to a custom working directory prefix.
+This directory will get created if it does not exist.
+This usually defaults to `/var/lib/mgmt/`.
+This can't be combined with the `--tmp-prefix` option.
+It can be combined with the `--allow-tmp-prefix` option.

+####`--tmp-prefix`
+If this option is specified, a temporary prefix will be used instead of the default prefix.
+This can't be combined with the `--prefix` option.

+####`--allow-tmp-prefix`
+If this option is specified, we will attempt to fall back to a temporary prefix if the primary prefix couldn't be created.
+This is useful for avoiding failures in environments where the primary prefix may or may not be available, but you'd like to try.
+The canonical example is when running `mgmt` with `--remote` there might be a cached copy of the binary in the primary prefix, but in case there's no binary available continue working in a temporary directory to avoid failure.

 ##Examples
 For example configurations, please consult the [examples/](https://github.com/purpleidea/mgmt/tree/master/examples) directory in the git source repository.
 It is available from: